Return To The Generals of the Civil War

 Sherman Fights in the South

 General William Tecumseh Sherman played a major role in the southern campaign of the war as commander of the Army of the Tennessee.
-He captured Atlanta and delivered Savannah to Lincoln as a Christmas present [probably need to explain this a bit].
+He captured Atlanta and delivered Savannah to Lincoln as a Christmas present in 1864.
 To win the war, the South had to lose the will to fight.
 Sherman launched a campaign of “all-out” or “total” warfare and was ruthless in this practice.
-Following the capture of Savannah, Sherman’s troops marched through the Carolina’s and hoped to complete an eventual rendezvous with Grant’s troops against Lee.
-He did not meet Grant, but did secure the Surrender of Joseph E. Johnston on April 26, 1865.
+Following the capture of Savannah, Sherman’s troops marched through the Carolinas and hoped to complete an eventual rendezvous with General Grant’s troops against Lee.
+He did not meet Grant, but did secure the surrender of General Joseph E. Johnston on April 26, 1865.

 - Title: